Sinicization of Tibet: Recent developments

-The Chinese Communist Party and government has attempted to develop Tibet as part of its China Western Development policy and has invested 310 billion yuan (about 45.6 billion U.S. dollars) in Tibet since 2001.
+The Chinese government has attempted to develop Tibet as part of its China Western Development policy and has invested 310 billion yuan (about 45.6 billion U.S. dollars) in Tibet since 2001.
 In 2009 it invested over $7 billion into the region, 31 percent more than the previous year.
 The Qinghai-Tibet Railway was completed in 2006 at a cost of $3.68 billion, leading to increased tourism from the rest of China.
 The Shanghai government contributed $8.6 million to the construction of the Tibet Shanghai Experimental School, where 1,500 Tibetan students receive a primarily-Chinese education.
 Some young Tibetans feel that they are Tibetan and Chinese, and are fluent in Tibetan and Mandarin Chinese.

 In August 2020, CCP General Secretary Xi Jinping gave a speech in which he stated that it is "necessary to actively guide Tibetan Buddhism to adapt to the socialist society and promote the Sinicization of Tibetan Buddhism."

 In August 2021, the Associated Press reported that Wang Yang stated in front of the Potala Palace that efforts are needed to ensure that Tibetans share the "cultural symbols and images of the Chinese nation."
+In August 2026, the CCP committee secretary of Tibet Wang Junzheng asked Gyaltson Norbu to support "efforts" to integrate Tibet more closely into China, promote the sinicization of Tibetan Buddhism, and encourage Tibetans to support the CCP.